ahmadateya/ahmadateya/README.md

-### Hi there 👋, I am Ahmad Ateya a CSE Student, interested in Backend Engineering, Cloud, and DevOps.
+### Hi there 👋, I am Ahmad Ateya a Computer Engineer, interested in Backend Engineering, Cloud, and DevOps.

 - 📫 How to reach me: ahmad.m.ateya@gmail.com Or [LinkedIn](https://www.linkedin.com/in/ahmadateya/)